Our fear of forgetting important things

 Tell us how we are doing

-From this simple visualization they could actually answer all question they had.
+From this simple visualization they could actually answer all questions they had.
 It was a very powerful technique to make sure that you had the overview and overall progress before your eyes, without adding any extra reporting burdens.

 You can read more about this way of working here.